siegesmund/SwiftDDP/README.md

+# SwiftDDP
-# SwiftDDP: A client for Meteor servers, written in Swift
+## A client for Meteor servers, written in Swift

 #### License
 MIT